systemd/systemd/docs/PORTABLE_SERVICES.md

 ## Immutable images with local data

 It's a good idea to keep portable service images read-only during normal operation.
-In fact all but the `trusted` profile will default to this kind of behaviour, by setting the `ProtectSystem=strict` option.
+In fact, all but the `trusted` profile will default to this kind of behaviour, by setting the `ProtectSystem=strict` option.
 In this case writable service data may be placed on the host file system.
 Use `StateDirectory=` in the unit files to enable such behaviour and add a local data directory to the